Photo by Robert Hood / Fred Hutch News Service

 Young women ages 15 to 24 are at particular risk and are two to eight times more likely to be infected than their male peers, often through sex with an older male partner, said Dr. Kathryn Mngadi, a physician-scientist and HVTN researcher at the CAPRISA eThekwini research clinic in Durban, South Africa, and a co-chair of the Imbokodo Study.

-“I and my co-chairs and the huge team that stands behind us are hoping we will be able to say to HIV: ‘If you strike a woman, you strike a rock,’” Mngadi said at the recent HVTN meeting.
+“Deep down inside," Mngadi said at the recent HVTN meeting, "I and my co-chairs and the huge team that stands behind us are hoping we will be able to say to HIV: ‘If you strike a woman, you strike a rock.’”

 Mary Engel is a staff writer at Fred Hutchinson Cancer Research Center.
 Previously, she covered medicine and health policy for newspapers including the Los Angeles Times, where her editorials were part of a healthcare series that won the Pulitzer Prize for Public Service.
 She also was a fellow at the year-long MIT Knight Science Journalism program.
 Reach her at firstname.lastname@example.org or on Twitter, @Engel140.